picojs/picounit/README.md

 ========

 PicoUnit is a minimal, yet powerful unit testing framework written in C99.
 Due to its small footprint, PicoUnit is suitable for embedded as well as general development.

 Features:
 --------

-- Only two files for easy integration into any build system
+- Only two files (header/source) for easy integration into any build system
-- Tiny memory and code footprint with no dynamic memory allocation
+- Tiny memory and code footprint
 - All unit tests are run during execution and failures indicated
 - Ability to group tests into test suites
 - Ability to print test statistics